hanglili/Serverless-MapReduce-Test/README.md

         print("type error: " + str(e))

 ```
+Note that a combiner function follows the function signature as the reduce function.

 The job's main file and its `static-job-info.json` can be found in `src/python` of this project.

 ## Job Configuration Fields